h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis/natural-language-processing-tutorial-sentiment-analysis.md

      Look at some of the variables in Variable of Importance list.
 These are the new, high-value features for our training dataset.

-     These transformations created with the following transformers:
+     These transformations were created with the following transformers:

      - **TextBiGRUTransformer** : Trains a bi-directional GRU TensorFlow model on word embeddings created from a text feature to predict the response column